-Efforts to reduce costs, re-negotiate liabilities and rationalize investments, and the debt and equity financings described above and elsewhere in this Annual Information Form, have well-positioned Oryx Petroleum for future growth.
-With a low-cost structure and efficient execution, the Corporation has been able to maximize the results from its capital investments in 2016 and in subsequent years.
+Efforts to reduce costs, re-negotiate liabilities and rationalize investments, and the debt and equity financings described above and elsewhere in this Annual Information Form, well-positioned Oryx Petroleum for growth.
+With a low-cost structure and efficient execution, the Corporation has been able to maximize the results from its capital investments in 2016 through 2019.

-Six producing wells were successfully completed by the Corporation during 2018, consisting of the Banan-2 well targeting the Cretaceous reservoir which was originally drilled in 2014, the Banan-3 and Banan-4 wells targeting the Tertiary reservoir, and the Zey Gawra-2, Zey Gawra-3 and Zey Gawra-4 wells targeting the Cretaceous reservoir.
-The successful work program allowed the Corporation to increase gross (100%) oil production rates by 97% to an average rate of 6,500 bbl/d in 2018 versus 3,300 bbl/d in 2017.
+Four producing wells were successfully completed by the Corporation during 2019, consisting of the Banan-5, Banan-6 and Banan-7 wells targeting the Cretaceous reservoir of the Banan West fault block and a horizontal sidetrack of the previously drilled Demir Dagh-3 well targeting the Cretaceous reservoir.
+The successful work program allowed the Corporation to increase gross (100%) oil production rates by 80% to an average rate of 11,700 bbl/d in 2019 versus 6,500 bbl/d in 2018.
+This followed on from a 97% increase in average gross (100%) oil production rates in 2018 versus 2017.